15 Steps to Build a Strong Relationship With Your Spouse

 Usually, as you can tell, it’s not a very empowering way to run your brain and handle the situation.

-It often ends up being a self-fulfilling prophecy, making you feel stuck and feeling like you can’t do anything, when in fact there might be something that you could do to make things better but are unable to see due to this mindset.
+It often ends up being a self-fulfilling prophecy, making you feel stuck and feel like you can’t do anything, when in fact there might be something that you could do to make things better but are unable to see due to this mindset.

 A simple yet profound way to get out of this mindset is to ask empowering and proactive questions to yourself.